The Cheese Factory Century

 Novato Boulevard (advanced ride)

-Novato Boulevard starts as a fairly busy commercial street as it goes through town.
-Traffic gradually drops off as it heads into the pastures to the west, where the climb up into central Marin begins.
+Novato Boulevard has some traffic, which gradually lightens as it heads into the pastures to the west, where the climb up into central Marin begins.
 The climb is long and hot but mostly not steep; there are a few downhill sections to break it up.
 There’s often a headwind as you go up.

 Pt.
 Reyes/Petaluma Road (advanced ride)